krishaamer/green-filter-research/research/literature/sustainability.md

 ## Conclusion {#conclusion}

--   A wide range of legislative proposals, targets, organizations, and goals already exists across the Europepean Union.
-Upcoming laws will harmonize approaches to sustainability and raise standards for all members countries, in turn influencing producers who wish to sell in the EU common market.

 -   In unison, the reviewed technologies and practices move us closer to enabling *realtime ESG*: up-do-date transparent information about how our product are produced.
 Realtime ESG is a building block to enable consumers and investors make more accurate, real-world purchase decisions.

 # References {#references .unnumbered}